Capital Health – Hamilton Diagnostic Services Updates

 His contributions to healthcare innovation have earned national recognition, including being named Targeted Oncology’s inaugural 2024 Oncology Icon and receiving an invitation to the White House’s 2023 Healthcare Leaders in Social Media Roundtable.
 He has been recognized as a 40 Under 40 recipient and selected as one of the Capital Region’s Top 500 Most Influential Leaders for three consecutive years.

-Dr. Juneja's insights on AI in healthcare have been featured in major publications including The Washington Post, WIRED, Bloomberg, and PBS.
-As founder of TensorBlack Inc., an AI education and consulting company focused on oncology applications, he continues to advance the integration of artificial intelligence in clinical practice.
+Dr. Juneja’s insights on AI in healthcare have been featured in major publications including The Washington Post, WIRED, Bloomberg, and PBS.
+As co-founder of TensorBlack Inc., an AI education and consulting company focused on oncology applications, he continues to advance the integration of artificial intelligence in clinical practice.

 William Kracht, DO, FAAFP, FMAPS